 Campaign Monitor customer BuzzFeed is a great example of this.

-BuzzFeeds reward their subscribers for taking action on their email by including highly entertaining, shareable content that their subscribers love to read.
+BuzzFeed rewards subscribers for opening their emails by including highly entertaining, shareable content that their subscribers love to read.

 This consistent rewarding of subscribers gets them in the habit of opening and clicking their campaigns, and has allowed BuzzFeed to build an engaged subscriber list that drives millions of visits to their website each month.

-If you want to grow the amount of clicks, conversions and ROI you get from your email marketing campaigns, it’s important to keep your subscribers engaged with your campaigns for the long-term.
+If you want to grow the number of clicks, conversions, and ROI you get from your email marketing campaigns, it’s important to keep your subscribers engaged with your campaigns for the long term.

 Rather than focusing on improving open rates for individual emails, you can improve your open rates overall by getting subscribers into the habit of opening and reading your email campaigns.

 This begins with foundational strategies, like sticking to a frequency, optimizing send times, and always providing high value in your emails.